DanielBMarkham/Info-Ops/manuscript/chapter23.md

 ## Understanding Legacy Systems

-Michael Feathers calls "legacy code" code that doesn't have any tests.[^23-1] The description is apt for analysis model information also.
+Michael Feathers calls "legacy code" code that doesn't have any tests.[^23-1] That description is apt for analysis model information too.
 Analysis information that's not driving towards and directly associated with tests is legacy information.
 It exists and perhaps is critically important.
 There's just no validation in place to show where it is important and why.

 [^23-1]: Michael's book "Working Effectively with Legacy Code" is the go-to book for people stuck with a bunch of software without tests that needs to be fixed. ![https://amzn.to/2HgsiBr](https://amzn.to/2HgsiBr)

 If I see "Balance Checkbook" in the model and somebody assures me that the target system does this, without associated tests to look at their statement has no meaning.
 (Same goes for a fully-specified use case.
-Simply because the text exists and is marked done doesn't mean the system has actually changed, of it it has changed, whether it has stayed changed.)
+Simply because the text exists and is marked done doesn't mean the system has actually changed, or if it has changed, whether it has stayed changed.)
 It's the passing tests, and nothing else, that defines the system.

 Data is a stream of facts.
 Information is data that has some sort of useful context.
 If I were to throw down a list of various functions I would like the computer to perform ("lookup address", "verify customer account", "sort transactions by risk") it would be data.
 If I were to take those same functions and stick them in at the System Abstract level associated with a Master Model, they would be information.
 I could cross-check the model to see why they were used.
 I might find various ways I could determine whether they were working correctly or not.